High Power RF Pulse Shaping Tests with NG-LLRF and Cool Copper Collider Prototype Structure: Introduction

-The direct RF sampling technique can significantly simplify the analogue RF circuit compared with the heterodyne-based system architecture, but the RF performance of the sampling technique was the major concern for our targeted applications.
+The direct RF sampling technique can significantly simplify the analogue RF circuit compared with that of heterodyne-based system architecture, but the RF performance of the sampling technique was the main concern for our targeted applications.
 Since RFSoC has been released in 2018, we have investigated the continuous-wave (CW) RF performance of the RFSoC data converters in different frequency ranges and developed receiver and readout platforms for various physics experiments \cite{liu2021characterizing, liu2022development, liu2023evaluating, henderson2022advanced, liu2023higher,liu2024development}.
 The RFSoC demonstrated high RF stability in CW test setups\cite{liu2021characterizing, liu2023evaluating}, but a range of particle accelerators operate with RF pulses.
 Therefore, we have conducted a variety of pulse-to-pulse stability studies for C-band \cite{liu2024direct, liu2024next,liu2025compact,liu2025high,liu2025nextical} and S-band LLRF systems for accelerators \cite{liu2025sband}.
-We have designed the first LLRF prototype for our initial target application, the new proposed lepton collider Higgs factory, Cool Copper Collider (C\(^3\) or CCC).
+We have designed the first LLRF prototype for our initial target application, the new proposed lepton collider Higgs factory, Cool Copper Collider (C\(^3\)).
 The prototype demonstrated around 80 femtoseconds (fs) \cite{liu2025high} phase jitter with a direct loopback and the 150 fs requirement of C\(^3\) \cite{nanni2023status} is highly achievable with the NG-LLRF platform.
 In \cite{c3_2025esppu}, NG-LLRF has been identified as the LLRF solution for C\(^3\).
 In this paper, we will present a feasibility study of scaling up the NG-LLRF for the full C\(^3\) from architectural and cost perspectives.

 As introduced in \cite{liu2025high}, we performed preliminary high-power tests with C\(^3\) accelerating structure cavities using the test facility at Radiabeam.
 The prototype C\(^3\) structure was also driven by RF pulses with different modulation schemes with potential applications at different types of accelerator RF station.
-In this paper, the measurement results with square modulation and alternative modulations will be compared to demonstrate the flexibility of the NG-LLRF in arbitrary pulse shaping.
+In \cite{liu2025pulse}, we discuss a selection of preliminary test results with different pulse schemes at peak power level of around 16.45 MW and pulse width less than 500 ns.
+In this paper, the test results with pulse width around 1 \(\mu\)s, which is long enough to show the full field filling process.
+The pulses captured with square modulation and alternative modulations will be compared to demonstrate the flexibility of the NG-LLRF in arbitrary pulse shaping and measurement.